cloudmanic/cloudmanic-combine/README.md

 One more note: You do not need to use a cloud storage provider to use this library.
 It is just a nice option.

+Another Note: On first upload of your assets to your cloud storage provider the page reload might take a whil as it is transferring files.

 ## Requirements

 1. PHP 5.1+